 A fire protection system suitable for the risks and hazards at the facility must be provided.
-For battery energy storage systems, the water supply quantity must:
+For battery energy storage systems, the water supply quantity

-- Enable effective cooling of surrounding infrastructure. - Account for reasonable duration of fire events based on the proposed battery chemistry. - Account for local weather conditions and potential fire weather conditions.
+- Enable effective cooling of surrounding infrastructure. - Account for reasonable duration of fire events based on the proposed battery chemistry. - Account for local weather conditions and potential fire weather conditions. - Provide for the safety of firefighters.